curl/everything-curl/http/hsts.md

     curl --hsts hsts.txt https://example.com

-curl will only update the hsts info if the header is read over a secure transfer, so not when done over a clear text protocol.
+curl only updates the hsts info if the header is read over a secure transfer, so not when done over a clear text protocol.

 ## Use HSTS to update insecure protocols

-If the cache file now contains an entry for the given host name, it will automatically switch over to a secure protocol even if you try to connect to it with an insecure one:
+If the cache file now contains an entry for the given host name, it automatically switches over to a secure protocol even if you try to connect to it with an insecure one:

     curl --hsts hsts.txt http://example.com